rsksmart/rsk-contract-parser/README.md

 # RSK-contract-parser
-> Get information about smart contracts and decode events
+> NodeJS module to interact with smart contracts and native rsk contracts.